Subhadip-Hazra/75-HARD-CHALLANGE/README.md

 ## 📘 Introduction

 The **LeetCode 75 Challenge** is a curated list of problems designed to help developers build strong problem-solving skills and prepare for technical interviews.
-This repository contains my Java solutions to each of the problems, complete with explanations and comments to help you understand the thought process behind each solution.
+This repository contains my Java and Javascript solutions to each of the problems, complete with explanations and comments to help you understand the thought process behind each solution.

 ## 🚀 About the Challenge